Adobe Experience Manager platform

 Sling started life as an internal project of Day Software (now Adobe Research) and was later contributed to the Apache Software Foundation, where its active development continues, including such recent innovations as Sling Models, Sling Content Distribution, and Sling Query.2

 The Experience Manager platform includes the CRXDE Lite tool, a lightweight browser-based editor focused on the repository itself.
 It allows developers to browse, add, and manipulate JCR nodes and properties, query the repository, trigger replication, and more.
 CRXDE Lite is a great tool to quickly check the code of a page or to make minor changes when the benefit of a fast try-refresh cycle outweighs the need for full IDE functionality, such as code completion and refactoring support.
 It is also useful for quick prototyping if a complete IDE is not available and for implementing hotfixes directly in production environments.

 While CRXDE Lite is embedded in the Experience Manager platform and enables you to perform standard development tasks in the browser, Adobe also provides plug-ins for the Eclipse and Brackets IDEs.
 This allows both front-end and back-end developers to work with Experience Manager in tools with which they are already familiar.

-Unlocking value from content, whether the content is destined to be consumed via an intranet, mobile platform, ordinary web page or other digital devices, means having powerful, standards-based tools that allow you to store, version, analyse, re-purpose, optimise, search and control access to that content.
-The Adobe Experience Manager platform offers the flexible, sophisticated infrastructure needed to build, deploy, manage, measure and optimise content of all kinds, as well as the composite content applications that provide dynamic, immersive experiences for users.
+Unlocking value from content, whether the content is destined to be consumed via an intranet, mobile platform, ordinary web page, or other digital devices, means having powerful, standards-based tools that allow you to store, version, analyze, repurpose, optimize, search, and control access to that content.
+The Adobe Experience Manager platform offers the flexible, sophisticated infrastructure needed to build, deploy, manage, measure, and optimize content of all kinds, as well as the composite content applications that provide dynamic, immersive experiences for users.